Fission360/Turbo-Mini-AS/Setup Instructions/README.md

 # Setup Instructions
 Firstly, you'll need to print out all your parts.
-Like the Mini-AfterSherpa, you'll need to press two threaded inserts into the top
+Like the Mini-AfterSherpa, you'll need to press two threaded inserts into the top of the shroud, but you'll also need to press two inserts in to the posts of the fan mount.

-Before you update your config, I would highly recommend watching this video from Vez3D: https://www.youtube.com/watch?v=E3kBau82SwU
+Before you do anything else, I would highly recommend watching this video from Vez3D: https://www.youtube.com/watch?v=E3kBau82SwU
 The below image is pulled from Vez3D's video
 <img width="1334" alt="Screen Shot 2022-04-30 at 3 06 50 PM" src="https://user-images.githubusercontent.com/93737816/166124166-685a0327-5af3-42d9-935c-29a4c3455579.png">